ansible-community/ansible-vault/examples/README_VAGRANT.md

 # Vault with Ansible

-This project provides documentation and a collection of scripts to help you automate the deployment of Vault using [Ansible](http://www.ansibleworks.com/).
-These are the instructions for deploying a development cluster on Vagrant and VirtualBox.
+This project provides documentation and a collection of scripts to help you automate deployment of [HashiCorp Vault](https://www.vaultproject.io/) using [Ansible](http://www.ansibleworks.com/)

+These are the instructions for deploying a development or evaluation cluster on Vagrant and VirtualBox.

-The documentation and scripts are merely a starting point designed to both help familiarize you with the processes and quickly bootstrap an environment for development.
+The documentation and scripts are merely a starting point designed to both help familiarize you with the processes and quickly bootstrap an environment for development or evaluation.
 You may wish to expand on them and customize them with additional features specific to your needs later.

 ## Vagrant Development Cluster

 In some situations deploying a small cluster on your local development machine can be handy.
 This document describes such a scenario using the following technologies:

 * [Vault](https://vault.io)
 * [VirtualBox](https://www.virtualbox.org/)